-Key topic(s): Ground rent, poor service, administration costs
+Key topics: Ground rent, poor service, administration costs

 What happened?